leolellisr/leolellisr.github.io/aboutme.md

 [#EuFaçoRobôs](https://www.instagram.com/explore/tags/eufaçorobôs/) [#EuFaçoRobô](https://www.instagram.com/explore/tags/eufaçorobô/)

 Feel free to reach out if you'd like to chat more about Robotics, Artificial Intelligence, Machine Learning, or Deep Learning.
-You can find me on [GitHub](https://github.com/leolellisr/), [LinkedIn](https://www.linkedin.com/in/leonardo-de-lellis-rossi-a5ba7ba3/), or drop me an email at l261900@dac.unicamp.br.

 Let's connect and explore the fascinating world of AI and robotics together! 🤗🤖📚